 - Altered nutrition, more or less than body requirements related to weight gain.

-- High risk pregnancy: high risk for infection, ketosis, fetal demise, cephalopelvic disproportion, polyhydramnios, congenital anomalies, preterm labor.
+- High-risk pregnancy: high risk for infection, ketosis, fetal demise, cephalopelvic disproportion, polyhydramnios, congenital anomalies, preterm labor.

 - Knowledge deficit related to disease and insulin use and interaction.

-The overall goal of management for gestational diabetes mellitus is the control of the maternal glucose level and keep it on normal or near-normal level to prevent the development of complications that might compromise both the mother and the fetus.
+The overall goal of management for gestational diabetes mellitus is the control of the maternal glucose level and keep it on a normal or near-normal level to prevent the development of complications that might compromise both the mother and the fetus.
 The most significant of these managements is the use of insulin.
-This is the most potent, yet, requires accuracy and monitoring of its unwanted effect (hypoglycaemia) that brings immediate danger to both the mother and the fetus.
-Proper timing, dosage, and knowledge on counteractions of its over-reaction are vital concepts to be incorporated in the health education.
+This is the most potent, yet, requires accuracy and monitoring of its unwanted effect (hypoglycemia) that brings immediate danger to both the mother and the fetus.
+Proper timing, dosage, and knowledge on counteractions of its over-reaction are vital concepts to be incorporated in health education.